Support for Foster Caregivers

 Foster Family Liaison and Information Program (FFLIP)

-FFLIP is a program run by foster parents for foster parents.
+FFLIP is a program run by foster caregivers for foster caregivers.
 They provide support, information and assistance for specific issues that foster parents might be worried about.
 A FFLIP representative is available 24/7 on a confidential phone line.

 Foster Parent Mentor Program

-By matching an experienced foster parent with a new one, this mentoring program provides emotional support, encouragement and guidance for new foster parents as they adapt to their new role.
+By matching an experienced foster caregiver with a new one, this mentoring program provides emotional support, encouragement and guidance for new foster parents as they adapt to their new role.

 Ongoing Training